16th April, 2019

 The white face is one of the iconic symbols of the Geisha girl and was originally done to accentuate the facial expressions during a time when only candlelight was used.
 With modern-day lighting, it’s no longer necessary, but it is still widely done to celebrate tradition.

 There are many other reasons to visit Japan – from experiencing ancient customs to immersing yourself in a forward-thinking technological culture.
-For more inspiration, why not call one of our friendly advisors on 0800 096 0078.
+For more inspiration, why not get in touch with one of our friendly advisors.

 The opinions expressed are those of the author and are not held by Saga unless specifically stated.